Aakash767/Movie-Analytics-Project/Cleaned_data_files/README.md

-This file contains the cleaned file which we are going to upload in powerBi
+This file contains the cleaned file which we are going to upload in PowerBi